-Problem: The wrong strategy means you will have be battling for years.
+Problem: The wrong strategy means you will have been battling for years.

 Key Point: The right parenting strategy means these challenges will be just a toddler phase.
 What a relief!

-The right strategy begins to bring lessons of reality into your toddler discipline.
-By this I mean that I would ask you to embrace the challenges that are there in front of you.
+The right strategy begins to bring lessons of reality into your toddler’s discipline.
+By this, I mean that I would ask you to embrace the challenges that are there in front of you.
 If your toddler is defiant, then she is defiant.
 If tantrums are happening every day, then you have tantrums.
 If none of the children seem to listen, they don’t listen.